dhemery/DHE-Modules/index.md

 **[_Ranger_](modules/ranger/)**
 (coming soon)
-is a knob with independently adjustable upper and lower limits.
+is a knob with an adjustable, modulatable range.

 **[_Swave_](modules/swave/)**
 is a waveshaper with a unique sigmoid transfer function.